calebcsjm/startup/README.md

 - Application Elements: Not sure what this means... but I kept all the essential elements from the HTML project and included them in this iteration
 - Application Text Content: Home page includes a quote of the day in a box, with different parts of the text aligned left/center/right.
 Attribution text on Philosophy page is resized, stylized and placed in a background.
 - Application Image: Image included on Philosophy page.

+## JavaScript
+- Login: The user can login, and then that information is stored in local storage and used to change the header on the Tracker page.
+After logging in, the Home page changes to offer a logout option.
+- Database Data: The goaltracker.js file is will take a JSON that I will pull from a database in the future (it is defined locally now) and populate the Habit overview fields, in addition to populating a table with X's for days the habit was completed and O's for days it was missed.
+The time-related code was pretty messy.
+- Websocket: There is a Live Updates feature on the Scoreboard page (scores.js) that will use a websocket in the feature (it is similar to what the Simon-javascript had).
+I also have a placeholder for an API call on the Home page with the quote of the day.
+- Interaction Login: As mentioned above, the login page uses JavaScript to change substantially when a user logs in or out.
+It also moves the user to the Tracker page on Login.
+The Tracker Page starts out with an empty table that prompts input below, and then after a habit and description are entered it populates the table, calculates the values, removes the "set habit" button, and adds a "Completed Habit Today" button, which in the future will update the database.
+Login with username "caleb" to see the table populated with some dummy data, or with any other username to see the empty table and try entering a habit and description.